- A study from the University of Southern California was able to determine that COVID-19 symptoms often start in a certain order.

 The symptoms of COVID-19, including fever and cough, are similar to the symptoms in a host of other common diseases, including the seasonal flu.

 With flu season in full swing, how can you tell if a fever is a symptom of the flu or COVID-19?
-A new study has shed light on how COVID-19 symptoms present, which may help people trying to figure out if their cough is just a cough or something worse.
+A previous study shed light on how COVID-19 symptoms present, which may help people trying to figure out if their cough is just a cough or something worse.

 The research from the University of Southern California (USC) was able to determine that COVID-19 symptoms often start in a certain order.